 Interferon alpha (IntronA ®, Roferon-A ®)

-Interferon alpha is used to treat cancer of the kidney, malignant melanoma, multiple myeloma and carcinoid tumours.
-It is also sometimes used to treat certain types of lymphoma and leukaemia.
+Interferon alpha is a biological therapy used to treat cancer of the kidney, malignant melanoma, multiple myeloma and carcinoid tumours.

-You should ideally read this information with our general information about your type of cancer.
+It’s best to read this information with our general information about the type of cancer you have.

 Interferon is given to stimulate the body’s immune system to fight some types of cancer.
-The exact way in which it works is not fully understood.
-It's thought to have a variety of effects on the body.
-It may do one or more of the following:
+The immune system is the body’s defence against infection and disease.

 How interferon is given